-Students may be placed into English 100 or 104 (for multilingual students), English 101+102 or English 105+107 (for multilingual students), or English 101 or English 105.
+Students may be placed into English 100 or 104 (for multilingual students), English 101+102 or English 105+107 (for multilingual students), or English 101 or English 105 (for multilingual students).
 The 3-credit courses (i.e. English 100) are facilitated by the English department; the 1-credit courses (102 and 107) are facilitated by the Writing Center.
-In certain extenuating circumstances, a student may be exempted from English 101.
-The placement essays are read by the instructors of the first-year composition courses after regular training by the Writing Program Assessment Coordinator.

-General Information about the University Writing Portfolio
+The University Writing Portfolio

 Hours transferred from non-accredited institutions will not figure in establishing date of matriculation, e.g., “A level” work from international institutions and Advanced Placement earned in high school.
 In problematical cases, check with the WSU Admissions Office at 509-335-5586.